 Anna was born in Missouri and raised mainly in southern Finland and for awhile southern California.
 She received her PhD in Analytical Chemistry with a focus on conjugated polymer electrochemistry in 2011 from Åbo Akademi University in Finland.
-Anna is currently a research scientist in the Reynolds group and leads the research efforts in the areas of charge storage, electrochromism, and polymer electrochemistry.
+Anna is currently a senior research scientist in the Reynolds group and leads the research efforts in the areas of charge storage, electrochromism, and polymer electrochemistry.
 She loves cooking and everything food related ,and enjoys traveling the world (especially by train) in search of new foods and other weird experiences.

 Michel de Keersmaecker

 Michel was born and raised in Belgium.
 He received his PhD in Analytical Chemistry in 2015 from Ghent University studying various electrochemistry and surface analysis techniques on metal substrates.
 He started as a postdoctoral fellow in the Reynolds group to work in the areas of electrochromic devices and conjugated polymer electrochemistry.

 Bing joined the Reynolds group as a postdoctoral fellow in August 2015.
 She was born and raised in North China.
 After receiving her B.S. in Chemistry from Nankai University, she came to the United States to pursue Ph.D. degree at University of Southern California.
 She focused her Ph.D. work on investigating the structure-property-performance relationships of semiconducting polymers.
 Her current research is to develop new polymer materials for organic photovoltaics.